 In the field of therapy animal work, Pet Partners is uniquely committed to education and preparedness.
 Our therapy animal teams are passionate about supporting literacy, and a therapy animal team provides an engaging, non-judgmental, creative opportunity for all students to get excited about building their skills.

-A therapy animal visit is an incentive, a motivational tool, and a non-judgmental listener… all in one.
-Breathe new life into your lesson plans, your classroom activities, or your library’s reading program with the exciting presence of a highly qualified volunteer and their animal.
+A therapy animal is an incentive, a motivational tool, and a non-judgmental listener…all in one.
+Breathe new life into your lesson plans, your classroom activities, or your library’s reading program with the engaging presence of a highly qualified volunteer and their animal.
 Whether you have just a few students needing extra help, or a whole classroom of students eager to practice their skills, a therapy animal team can provide just the ticket to get them in a positive mindset and ready to learn.
-And through Read with Me™, you can be assured that your students are working with the most highly credentialed volunteers in the field.
-Learn more about the Pet Partners difference by clicking here.
+And through Read With Me, you can be assured that your students are working with the most highly credentialed volunteers in the field.
+Learn more about the Pet Partners difference.

 You can also check the Community Partner Directory to see if there are any active groups of volunteers in your area and contact them to express interest in starting therapy animal visits.